 Taking a photo with a phone is quick and intuitive: You open the camera app, point and tap.
 But, when you swipe through your pics from your last big adventure, you might wish more of them were worthy of sharing or being hung up on your wall.

-Here are seven tips for taking better outdoor photos on your phone:
+Here are nine tips for taking better outdoor photos on your phone:

 1. Know Your Camera

 Smartphones come loaded with a default camera app for taking photos.
 For many people, this app has all the functionality needed to take great pictures.
 Here are some of the basic features to look for and learn how to use:

 - Exposure adjustment: Many default camera apps let you adjust the exposure of an image.
 You may need to tap and hold or swipe to do so.
 Adjusting the exposure gives you control over how light or dark the final image will appear.

 - Focal point and exposure level lock: On many phones, you can press and hold your finger on a subject to lock the focal point and exposure.
 This ensures that subject will be in focus and exposed just how you want it to be when you click the shutter.

 - HDR mode: When you take a photo in high dynamic range (HDR) mode, your camera actually snaps several pictures at different exposures and then combines them to create a single image.
 This is a great way to capture the full range of lights and darks that are in a scene.
 Using HDR can be especially effective when you’re taking pics of beautiful landscapes that have a range of color and brightness, such as sunrise over the countryside.
 You’ll want to play around with HDR to figure out when to use it and when not to.
 In some instances HDR doesn’t do such a great job, like when you’re trying to take a picture of a subject in motion.

 - Timer: A timer is handy when you want to be included in the group photo or for snapping pics in low light when even the slightest tap to take the photo can bump the camera and blur the image.